 God is about to make a promise that involves swearing by Himself, apparently because there is no one greater by which to swear.
 God cannot turn back on this promise.
 He has obligated Himself to perform what He is about to reveal.
 His holiness, character, and eternal reputation are on the line.
 God must do what He promises here.

-Let’s read what God has promised:
+So let’s read what God has promised:

 That to Me every knee will bow, every tongue will swear allegiance.

-Thousands of years ago, God announced to the world that He will make everyone whom has ever lived on planet earth bow before Him, acknowledge that He is Lord, and then swear allegiance;
+Thousands of years ago, the Lord God announced to the world that He will make everyone whom has ever lived on planet earth bow before Him, acknowledge that He is Lord, and then swear allegiance;

 And then in Philippians 2:9-11, the apostle Paul confirmed what Ezekiel wrote: